 Question Answer Marks 1(f) According to Text B, what made Lyuba such a remarkable and precious scientific specimen and what did scientists hope to discover by studying her?
 15 You must use continuous writing (not note form) and use your own words as far as possible.
 Your summary should not be more than 120 words.
 Up to 10 marks are available for the content of your answer and up to 5 marks for the quality of your writing.
 Use the Marking Criteria for Question 1(f) (Table A, Reading and Table B Writing).
-INDICATIVE READING CONTENT Candidates may refer to any of the points below: What made Lyuba such a remarkable and precious scientific specimen: only a handful of mammoths have ever been found most perfectly preserved woolly mammoth ever discovered discovered by accident 4 man who found her did not disturb (or sell) her remains 5 scientists were able to carefully retrieve her, avoiding damage 6 had remained frozen (for so long) What scientists hoped to discover by studying her: 7 better understanding of woolly mammoths as a species 8 how she had died 9 what life in the less Age was like / what Pleisteesne life was like 9 what life in the Ice Age was like / what Pleistocene life was like 10 information related to climate change 11 where she came from 12 her DNA / mammoth(s)' DNA
+INDICATIVE READING CONTENT Candidates may refer to any of the points below: What made Lyuba such a remarkable and precious scientific specimen: only a handful of mammoths have ever been found most perfectly preserved woolly mammoth ever discovered discovered by accident 4 man who found her did not disturb (or sell) her remains 5 scientists were able to carefully retrieve her, avoiding damage 6 had remained frozen (for so long) What scientists hoped to discover by studying her: 7 better understanding of woolly mammoths as a species 8 how she had died 9 what life in the Ice Age was like / what Pleistocene life was like 10 information related to climate change 11 where she came from 12 her DNA / mammoth(s)' DNA